DataDog/integrations-core/marathon/README.md

     logs_enabled: true
     ```

  2. Because Marathon uses logback, you can specify a custom log format.
-With Datadog, two formats are supported out of the box, the default one provided by Marathon, and the Datadog recommended format.
+With Datadog, two formats are supported out of the box: the default one provided by Marathon and the Datadog recommended format.
 Add a fileappender to your configuration as in the following example and replace `$PATTERN$` with either `[%date] %-5level %message \(%logger:%thread\)%n` for Marathon default format or `%d{yyyy-MM-dd HH:mm:ss.SSS} [%thread] %-5level %logger{36} - %msg%n` for Datadog recommended format.

     ```xml
     <?xml version="1.0" encoding="UTF-8"?>